ubergarm/RottenEconomy/README.md

 ## Mods
 Please support our mod developers!
 They are the creative inspiration and perspiration for many beautiful gems and works of art!
-Check out their project pages and follow the links to donate, follow, subscribe, and support them however feels right to you!
-Thanks and have fun!
+Check out their project pages and follow the links to donate, like, subscribe, and support them however feels right to you!

 If you want to throw me some coin, check out my book at [emptyduck.com](https://emptyduck.com) or give directly through paypal using the `Donate` button above in the `About Project` box.
+Thanks and have fun!

 Complete list of mods with authors and links available in Files under Related Projects.